katkchung/food-and-beverage-finder/README.md

 - ~Why won't that `any` type go away~
 - Expand radius of coffeeshops
 - Group together coffeeshops of the same chain
+- ~~Sort by driving time~
 - Filter by driving time
+- Sort by walking time
+- Filter by walking time
 - Search by inputted term and not just coffee
+- use react query instead of axios
 - ~~Add Regular Restaurant Rotation List~~
 - Make the list scroll because I couldn't figure it out and it's 3:30am
 - Also figure out why the CSS for buttons isn't sticking